folkenrothk/WebDev-final/writing/description.md

     Inspired by my final for Computational Cultures, I propose that Annaliese and I create a website along with other functionality to present the information of a "gamer" project.
 The website would be designed to reflect the popular game streaming website of [Twitch](https://www.twitch.tv/).
 We plan to make a home page, two "streamer" profiles, and create a template video layout.
 If possible, we would like to use the content I have created for my Computational Cultures final (a video and artist statement).
 However, we can separate out the work to turn this in as a clean project for this course alone and use placeholders for where the content would have been.

     The website that we are modeling after has some very interesting design choices with multiple grids, side bars, and a global style with some artistic differences within user profiles.
 Some features that we hope to include are automated pop-ups, "easter egg" content, and potentially a chat feature.
+This project will mostly be focused on layout, especially for the various screen sizes.

 ## Areas of development